azl397985856/leetcode/thinkings/basic-data-structure-en.md

 ### Queue

-Queue is a confining sequence.
+Queue is a limited sequence.
 The elements in queue can only be removed from the head and only be added from the tail.

 > accoding to FIFO(fisrt-in-first-out) principle

-Queue is also a very common data structure with widely using.
+Queue is also a very common data structure with widespread application.
 Like message queue.

 > The queue in data structure is just like the queue in daily life.